donadigo/TMInterfacePublic/docs.md

     - `down` - brake
     - `left` - steer left
     - `right` - steer right
-    - `enter` - respawn (warning: non-deterministic)
+    - `enter` - respawn

 * `steer` - the value is an integer in the range of `[-65536,65535]` and represents how much the car will steer and it's direction.
 A negative value represents a steer to the right and a positive value, steer to the left.
 A `0` value means no steer.
 This range is the "normal" range that is possible to actually produce by real hardware but an extended range is available with TMInterface of `[-8388480, 8388608]`.
 Note however that using a value outside of the normal range would be considered a run that is not physically possible with physical hardware, therefore, cheating.
 This range is only possible because of the internal representation used by the game.

+* `gas` - the value is an integer in the range of `[-65536,65535]` and represents how much the car will accelerate or brake.
+Note that TMNF/TMUF do not support analog acceleration.
+The action can still be emitted but the a larger or smaller value will not change the strength of the car acceleration.
+The exact value at which the car starts accelerating is `-19661` and for braking `19661`.

-* `speed` - an float multiplier that controls the speed of the game.
+* `speed` - a float multiplier that controls the speed of the game.
 This is useful when the script is getting pretty long and it's unpractical to wait for the race to get to a point where the script ends.
 Keep in mind however that large speed values may lead to de-syncs.
 This is not a result of TMInterface not keeping up with the game timer but rather that the game will intentionally stop reading input state at each tick.

 Some examples of commands:
 * `2510 press up` - accelerates the car at 2.51 seconds